PAYONE-GmbH/PCP-client-javascript-SDK/README.md

 ## Releasing

 To ensure a smooth release process, a pre-release script has been created.
 This script automates versioning, tagging, and ensuring the working directory is in a proper state before creating a new release.
+Each release requires creating a new release branch, applying changes there, and verifying the version against the release branch name.

 ### `prepare_release.sh` Script